allwinrajan/allwinrajan/README.md

 ### 🌟 Internship Highlights:
 - **Flipkart:**
-  Designed and implemented a user-friendly console-based UI using HTML, CSS, and Java, enhancing user data management through efficient input, retrieval, and updates.
+  Designed and implemented a user-friendly web UI using HTML, CSS, and Java, enhancing user data management through efficient input, retrieval, and updates.

 ---